datocms/structured-text/packages/html-to-structured-text/README.md

 });
 ```

 Internally, both utilities work on a [Hast](https://github.com/syntax-tree/hast).
-Should you have a Hast already you can use a third utility called `hastToDast`.
+Should you have a `hast` already you can use a third utility called `hastToDast`.

-## Validate Dast
+## Validate `dast` documents

-Dast is a strict format that is compliant with DatoCMS' Structured Text records.
+`dast` is a strict format for DatoCMS' Structured Text fields.
 As such the resulting document is generally a simplified, content-centric version of the input HTML.

-When possible, the library relies on semantic HTML to generate a valid Dast document.
+When possible, the library relies on semantic HTML to generate a valid `dast` document.

 The `datocms-structured-text-utils` package provides a `validate` utility to validate a value to make sure that the resulting tree is compatible with DatoCMS' Structured Text field.